-Req# General Requirement Additional Implementation Threshold / Requirements Objective PSK-TR- 1 Life-cycle testing of PSKs must include initial generation and distribution of PSKs, installation and use of PSKs, scheduled rekeying of PSKs prior to PSK expiration, and PSK rekeying in response to PSK compromise.
+Req # General Requirement Additional Implementation Requirements Threshold / Objective PSK-TR- 1 Life-cycle testing of PSKs must include initial generation and distribution of PSKs, installation and use of PSKs, scheduled rekeying of PSKs prior to PSK expiration, and PSK rekeying in response to PSK compromise.
 AO-approved test plans and procedures are to be used to fully test the operations of a locally operated KGS.
-T=O
+T=O identified.

-2.3.8 ROLE-BASED PERSONNEL REQUIREMENTS

-This section identifies all roles and responsibilities for performing the PSK management functions identified.
 Roles include the KGS Operator, KGS Administrator, Auditor, CSfC Device Manager, End User, and any other trusted roles to satisfy the PSK management requirements.

-KGS Operator - Responsible for the general operations of the KGS to generate, distribute, manage and account for PSKs.
+291 4.3.8 ROLE-BASED PERSONNEL REQUIREMENTS

+292 This section identifies all roles and responsibilities for performing the PSK management functions account for PSKs.
 The KGS Operator role can be combined with the KGS Administrator role.

-KGS Administrator - Responsible for the system administration of the KGS by ensuring its hardware and software baseline is maintained, and that the KGS is correctly configured to support the required operations.
-The KGS Administrator role can be combined with the KGS Operator role.

-Auditor - Responsible for reviewing the events recorded in the audit logs to ensure that no action or event represents a compromise to the security of the KGS and CSfC solution.
+295 KGS Operator - Responsible for the general operations of the KGS to generate, distribute, manage and

-CSfC Device Manager - Responsible for managing the CSfC device that will use PSKs, securely installing PSKs into the CSfC device using TPI procedures defined in the KMP, accounting for the PSKs installed on the CSfC device, destroying expired and compromised PSKs, and supporting PSK compromise recovery procedures.

-Other Trusted Roles - Responsible for assisting KGS operations personnel and CSfC device managers with the secure life-cycle management of PSKs to ensure that no one person at any given time has sole access to plaintext PSKs used in the CSfC solution.
+- 297 KGS Administrator Responsible for the system administration of the KGS by ensuring its hardware and - software baseline is maintained, and that the KGS is correctly configured to support the required - 299 operations.
+The KGS Administrator role can be combined with the KGS Operator role. - Auditor Responsible for reviewing the events recorded in the audit logs to ensure that no action or event represents a compromise to the security of the KGS and CSfC solution. - 302 CSfC Device Manager Responsible for managing the CSfC device that will use PSKs, securely installing 303 PSKs into the CSfC device using TPI procedures defined in the KMP, accounting for the PSKs installed on 304 the CSfC device, destroying expired and compromised PSKs, and supporting PSK compromise recovery 305 procedures. - 306 Other Trusted Roles Responsible for assisting KGS operations personnel and CSfC device managers - 307 with the secure life-cycle management of PSKs to ensure that no one person at any given time has sole 308 access to plaintext PSKs used in the CSfC solution. - 309

+Req # General Requirement Additional Implementation Requirements Threshold / Objective PSK-RB- 1 All personnel holding trusted roles must be cleared to the highest level of data protected by the CSfC solution.
+No additional requirements.
+T=O PSK-RB- 2 The Auditor role must not be combined with any other trusted roles.
+No additional requirements.
+T=O PSK-RB- 3 KGS operations personnel (e.g., KGS Operator, KGS Administrator) must be a different individual(s) from the CSfC Device Manager(s).
+No additional requirements.
+T=O PSK-RB- 4 All personnel holding trusted roles must meet local Information Assurance (IA) training requirements.
+No additional requirements.
+T=O PSK-RB- 5 Mandatory Access Control policy must specify roles using role-based access controls.
+No additional requirements.
+0 PSK-RB- 6 Auditing of KGS operations must be performed by individuals who were not involved in the integration of the CSfC solution.
+No additional requirements.
+T=O